SBHARGAV2K/Bhargav_Public_Repo/readme.md

 2. In the **main.py**, the code to execute the project and obtain the output is written.

+The description of each project is shown below:-

+> __doctrOCR__: To detect, extract and store text obtained from image-based PDFs using the in-built docTR OCR module;

+The methods and classes in each project are designed using Sphonx docstring format, and the codes follow PEP8 style guidelines.

-You can find my technical content and profile through the following:-
+Also, feel free to check out my technical content and profile through the following links:-

 Medium: https://medium.com/@bhargav.sridhar